The Science Case for ALMA Band 2 and Band 2+3: Deuterated Molecules: Probing the Coldest, Densest, Most Quiescent Gas

-The extension of the low-frequency edge of Band 3 to 67~GHz with a new Band 2+3 receiver would solve most of the limitations of the current Band 3 for redshift searches.
-As shown in Fig.~\ref{fig:zsearch}, only a small redshift desert at 0.72$< <$0.99 would remain which would require searches at Band 4 or 5.
-The main gains of a Band 2+3 system are that it will allow the detection of at least 1 line for the entire $z >$2, with the exception of 2.5$<z<$3.0.
-This is well matched to the redshift distribution of dusty galaxies, which increases steeply up to $z <$0.05 with the current Band 3 capabilities. \textit{Extending to 0.05$<$z$<$0.3 opens up a volume 185 times larger to enable detailed case studies of targets that are rare in the local Universe, but more representative of the galaxy populations at high-$z$}.
-As the number density of IR luminous star-forming galaxies is increasing with redshift, surveys of HCN \textit{J}=1-0 with Band 2 would provide the only means of constraining the apparent non-linearity at the highest end of the $L_{IR}-L^{\prime}_{HCN}$ relationship.
-The spatial resolution achievable with ALMA at these frequencies means that we will probe the spatial distribution of dense gas in the interstellar medium of galaxies over the last two billion years of the Universe.
-In the 0.05$<$z$<$0.3 range, the Universe evolved by 3 Gyr, while the spatial scale changes from 1$''$/kpc to 4$''$/kpc.
-We also note that these lines only enter Band 1 at $z \textrm{H}_3^++ \textrm{HD}\rightarrow \textrm{H}_2\textrm{D}^++\textrm{H}_2 + 230 \textrm{K} $$ \citep{1974ApJ...188...35W} enhances the abundance of H$_2$D$^+$ as the back reaction is suppressed.
+\citep{1974ApJ...188...35W} enhances the abundance of H$_2$D$^+$ as the back reaction is suppressed.
 The H$_2$D$^+$ formed can subsequently react with CO and N$_2$ to produce DCO$^+$ and \ntwodplus\ respectively.
 With the decrease in abundance of the neutral gas species as they condense on to the surfaces of grains (freeze-out) in high density, lower temperature regions \citep[e.g.][]{1999ApJ...523L.165C}, the dominant destruction routes for \hthreeplus\ and \htwodplus\ become less effective.
 This, combined with the enhanced rate of \htwodplus\ production, leads to increasing levels of deuteration.
 Eventually, the reduction in the gas-phase abundance of CO results in \ntwodplus\ becoming the major product of the destruction of \htwodplus.
 Deuterium-containing molecules and ultimately \ntwodplus\ are therefore highly selective probes of the coldest, densest regions of molecular gas in a range of objects.